JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 #### Single module with sealed type

-For small projects where all routes exist in one module, use a sealed interface.
+For small projects where all routes exist in one module, use a `sealed interface`.
 This is the most straightforward approach as Kotlin serialization handles the hierarchy automatically:

 ```kotlin